Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 {Before starting these stepos, make sure to start your RDS instance in AWS}

-## Perform health checks on our RDS instance
+## Step 1: Perform health checks on our RDS instance
 - In ```backend-flask/db``` create a new file ```/test``` [backend-flask/db/test](_)
 - This will tell us if health check was successful on our local postgres DB.
 - Since we are now running in production, we will add production to the test script.
 - This will connect us to our container.
+- Check { env | grep CONNECTION }

+## Step 2: Perform health checks on our Flask App
 -
-| un env }

-## Perform health checks on our Flask App
+# Launch our Fargate services via CLI

-# Prepare containers to be deployed to Fargate
+Prepare containers to be deployed to Fargate

 ## For Base image python
 Create repository in ECR